-Specialized Career Guidance LLC brings extensive research to help you understand your options at different entry points starting in middle school, high school, recent graduates and at the various entry points along your career.
+We bring extensive research to help you understand your options at different entry points starting in middle school, high school, and recent high school or college graduates.

 Middle School Options

-- Attend high school vocational technical career fair to learn about the 14 programs in the construction field
+- Attend high school vocational technical career fairs to learn about the programs in various industries

-- Apply for placement in a vocational technical high school construction program
+- Apply for placement in a vocational technical high school program

 High School Options

-- In Massachusetts, public high schools offer fourteen different construction programs as part of the vocational technical curriculum.
-Some allow you to enter at your sophomore year if space exists.
+- Public high schools offer industry-specific programs as part of the vocational technical curriculum.
+Some allow you to enter during your sophomore year if space exists.

 - Many of the vocational technical high school programs have articulation agreements with colleges to earn college credit for good performance in the high school vocational programs.

-- Some of the vocational technical high school programs have articulation agreements with the union apprenticeships that guarantee an interview or up to one year of credit off their apprenticeship.
+- Some of the vocational technical high school programs have articulation agreements with union apprenticeships that guarantee an interview or up to one year of credit towards their apprenticeship.

-- If you are not in a vocational high school program, take electives in any class associated with building, carpentry, computer aided design, engineering or drafting to build your knowledge.
+- If you are not in a vocational high school program you can take electives in any class associated with the industry you are interested in.

 High School Graduates